PaNOSC-ViNYL/ase/doc/ase/db/db.rst

       - total magnetic moment
     * - calculator
       - name of calculator
-    * - username
+    * - user
       - who did it
     * - age
-      - age of calculation (use smhdwMy for second, minute, hour, day, week, month and year respectively)
+      - age of calculation (use s, m, h, d, w, M and y for second, minute, hour, day, week, month and year respectively)

 Integration with other parts of ASE